mykter/afl-training/challenges/heartbleed/README.md

 This is adapted from the libFuzzer example here: https://github.com/google/fuzzer-test-suite/tree/master/openssl-1.0.1f

-- Clone the openSSL source from https://github.com/openssl/openssl.git
+- Get the openSSL source for version OpenSSL_1_0_1f:

-- Checkout at tag OpenSSL_1_0_1f
+    git submodule init
+    git submodule update

 - Configure and build with ASAN:

+		cd openssl
-		CC=~/afl-2.xx/afl-clang-fast CXX=~/afl-2.xx/afl-clang-fast++ ./config -d
+		CC=afl-clang-fast CXX=afl-clang-fast++ ./config -d
 		AFL_USE_ASAN=1 make
 (note you can do "make -j" for faster builds, but there is a race that makes this fail occasionally)

-Now fix up the code in handshake.cc to work with afl.  (or cheat and copy it out of ANSWERS)
+Now fix up the code in handshake.cc to work with afl.  (or copy it out of ANSWERS.md!)

 Build our target:

-	AFL_USE_ASAN=1 ~/afl-2.xx/afl-clang-fast++ -g handshake.cc openssl/libssl.a openssl/libcrypto.a -o handshake -I openssl/include -ldl
+	AFL_USE_ASAN=1 afl-clang-fast++ -g handshake.cc openssl/libssl.a openssl/libcrypto.a -o handshake -I openssl/include -ldl

 Pre-emptive hint:
  - Don't worry about seeds.
 This is easy to find without any.